 - 2.2.1 As the Proposed Scheme passes through areas of peat, its presence and potential impacts are a key environmental and engineering consideration.
 'Peat Landslide Hazard and Risk Assessments: Best Practice Guide for Proposed Electricity Generation Developments Guidance' (Scottish Executive, 2006) recommends that a peat landslide risk assessment be undertaken where peat is present in the development area and where there may be existing or induced peat stability risks.
-Further details on the nature of peat instability that were used to inform this stability assessment are provided in Annex 10.5.1 of this appendix. - 2.2.2 In the absence of specific guidance on approaches to peat landslide risk assessment for road infrastructure, the assessment for the Proposed Scheme has been undertaken in accordance with relevant aspects of the Scottish Executive (2006) guidance for electricity developments, which includes: - An assessment of the peatland character, including thickness and extent of peat, and a demonstrable understanding of site hydrology and geomorphology - An assessment of evidence for past landslide activity and present-day instability e.g. prefailure indicators - An assessment of the potential for peat landsliding or likelihood of future peat landslide activity (or a landslide susceptibility or hazard assessment) - Identification of receptors (e.g. habitats, watercourses, infrastructure, human life) exposed to peat landslide hazards - A qualitative or quantitative risk assessment that considers the potential consequences of peat landslides for the identified receptors (both methods are used here). - 2.2.3 In doing so, desk-based assessment and peat probing, sampling and walkover surveys and GI have been undertaken as described in Appendix 10.1 (Volume 2).
+Further details on the nature of peat instability that were used to inform this stability assessment are provided in Annex 10.5.1. - 2.2.2 In the absence of specific guidance on approaches to peat landslide risk assessment for road infrastructure; the assessment for the Proposed Scheme has been undertaken in accordance with relevant aspects of 'Peat Landslide Hazard and Risk Assessments: Best Practice Guide for Proposed Electricity Generation Developments' (Scottish Executive, 2006), which includes: - An assessment of the peatland character, including thickness and extent of peat, and a demonstrable understanding of site hydrology and geomorphology - An assessment of evidence for past landslide activity and present-day instability e.g. prefailure indicators - An assessment of the potential for peat landsliding or likelihood of future peat landslide activity (or a landslide susceptibility or hazard assessment) - Identification of receptors (e.g. habitats, watercourses, infrastructure, human life) exposed to peat landslide hazards - A qualitative or quantitative risk assessment that considers the potential consequences of peat landslides for the identified receptors (both qualitative and quantitative methods are used here). - 2.2.3 In doing so, desk-based assessment and peat probing, sampling and walkover surveys and GI have been undertaken as described in Appendix 10.1 (Volume 2).
 The available findings from these have been used to generate a detailed map of peat and peaty soil depth for the Proposed Scheme as shown in Drawing 10.17 to 10.23 (Volume 3), and then used to undertake the hazard and risk analysis.
 It should be noted that the resulting hazard and risk assessment is only valid for the extent of the data collected and no inferences should be made about the levels of peat landslide hazard and risk beyond the extent of the resulting analyses.